Dr Alison Wiggins

 - Elder, Claire

-Recovering Early Modern Scottish Voices: A socio-cultural analysis of the language of the Stewart and Erskine family correspondence, including the letters of Marie Stewart, Countess of Mar - Estrafallaces, Nicola
+An Early Modern Scottish Community of Practice: A socio-cultural analysis of formulaic features in the Stewart and Erskine family correspondence, including the letters of Marie Stewart, Countess of Mar. - Estrafallaces, Nicola

 Translating Devotional Texts for Medieval Religious Women